schwericke/schwericke/README.md

-## Hy there 👋, I am Anton Schwericke
+## Hy there, I am Anton Schwericke 👋
-## Data Scientist and Machine Learning Engineer
+### Data Scientist and Machine Learning Engineer

 ⚙️ Fluent in Python, SQL and R